Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Introduction

-See Table~\ref{tbl:results} for a summary of our results concerning fastest temporal paths.
-In addition, we prove a similar lower bound of $\Omega((nM)^{1-\eps})$ time for computing a shortest path based on the same conjecture that there is no ${\cal O}(n^{3-\eps})$-time combinatorial algorithm for finding a triangle in an undirected graph.
-Although the reduction we provide has a similar flavor of the previous ones, it constructs a graph of linear diameter rather than constant.
+Finally, we provide a reduction from triangle detection in undirected graphs to shortest path computation in interval temporal graphs.
+This leads to a lower bound of $\Omega((nM)^{1-\eps})$ time for combinatorial algorithms.
+Interestingly, this reduction uses a temporal graph of diameter $\Theta(n)$, as opposed to our other reductions, which are based on temporal paths of constant length.
 This is indeed necessary as the algorithm of \cite{BuiXuanFJ2003} finds a shortest temporal path in $\widetilde{\cal O}(Dm)$ where $D\le n$ is the largest length of a temporal path (in terms of number of edges) and $m$ is the size of the underlying graph.
 Note that it uses a sorted data structure which can be pre-computed in $\widetilde{\cal O}(M)$ time.
-Here, our reduction holds within undirected temporal graphs with uniform delay zero, and we do not expect a faster algorithm in that case.
+Here, our reduction applies to undirected temporal graphs with uniform delay zero.
+A slight variant applies to those with uniform delay one.
+We thus do not expect a faster algorithm in these cases.

+See Table~\ref{tbl:results} for a summary of our results and previously known results.
+Note that our lower bounds for temporal connectivity and shortest temporal path computation are tight with respect to known upper bounds.

-\paragraph*{Related work} The difference in complexity between the interval model and the point model has already been noticed in~\cite{BrunelliCV2021} where the authors consider the profile problem and solve a generalization of it in the point model.
-Profile computation cannot be performed in polynomial time if the delay for traversing an edge is represented by a polyline~\cite{FoschiniHS2014}.
-However, it can be done in quadratic time in the interval model with constant delays~\cite{DehneOS2012}, and in near-linear time in the point model~\cite{DibbeltPSW2018}.
+\subparagraph*{More related work.} The difference in complexity between the interval model and the point model has already been noticed in~\cite{BrunelliCV2021} about algorithms solving the profile problem.
+Profile computation cannot be performed in polynomial time if the delay for traversing a temporal edge is linear~\cite{FoschiniHS2014}, but a fastest temporal path can still be computed in $\widetilde{\cal O}(mM)$ time by combining~\cite{FoschiniHS2014} and~\cite{DehneOS2012}.
+The possibility of using dynamic connectivity for computing (instantaneous) strongly connected components is discussed in \cite{RannouML2020}.
+The following complexity gap between the point and interval models is shown in \cite{CauviV2025}: Finding a restless temporal path (where waiting is not allowed) in a point temporal graph is fixed-parameter tractable (FPT) when parameterized by the vertex-interval-membership-width, a temporal graph parameter introduced in \cite{BumpusBM2023}.
+However, it is NP-hard in interval temporal graphs of vertex-interval-membership-width equal to three.

 \paragraph*{Structure of the paper}